Our Christmas dispatch and delivery schedule is here

 We filed an application for a patent for the 'safe snap' ampoule snapper in October 2005 and immediately began the product development and testing.
 We negotiated a reliable supply from the UK's biggest supplier of Water for Injections and ordered deliveries of ampoules through January, February and March to ensure continuity of supply.

-Manufacture of the safe snap began in early January, and the ampoule and safe snap were launched at the end of the month.
-Making this the first time a safe, completelylegal supply of water for injections had been available in the UK.
+The manufacture of the safe snap began in early January, and the ampoule and safe snap were launched at the end of the month.
+Making this the first time a safe, completely legal supply of water for injections had been available in the UK.

 February 2007

-Exchange Supplies again push the boundries, and formalise the provision of foil as a reverse transition intervention with the first foil pack designed for drug users.
+Exchange Supplies again push the boundaries, and formalise the provision of foil as a reverse transition intervention with the first foil pack designed for drug users.

-As foil wasn't on the list of exempt items under section 9a, extensive guidance was again issued on our website to enable services to distribute it wiithout fear of prosecution – in the same way that they have before for citric, vitC, and water.
-We expect the law to change to allow foil to be provided.. watch this space.
+As foil wasn't on the list of exempt items under section 9A, extensive guidance was again issued on our website to enable services to distribute it without fear of prosecution in the same way that they have before for citric, vitC, and water.
+We expect the law to change to allow foil to be provided...watch this space.

 November 2010